Azure-Samples/ms-identity-b2c-javascript-spa/README.md

 1. Select **Register** to create the application.
 1. In the app's registration screen, find and note the **Application (client) ID**.
 You use this value in your app's configuration file(s) later in your code.
 1. Select **Save** to save your changes.
+1. In the app's registration screen, click on the **API Permissions** blade in the left to open the page where we add access to the APIs that your application needs.
+    - Click the **Add a permission** button and then,
+    - Ensure that the **My APIs** tab is selected.
+    - In the list of APIs, select the name of the API you've created during the **Register the service app** step.
+    - In the **Delegated permissions** section, select the **demo.read** in the list.
+Use the search box if necessary.
+    - Click on the **Add permissions** button at the bottom.
+    - Click on the **Grant admin consent** button at the top.

 ### Create User Flows